solvvy/mobile-integration/mobile-integration-instructions.md

 Yes.
 The best way to do this is to create Help Center content which contains the deep link they should use, along with appropriate context explaining when that link should be used.
 Then Solvvy will surface that answer with the link when the user asks a relevant question.
 You can also use a Workflow or Smart Suggestion to surface those links.

 If you want to direct users to a web app link when they are using a web browser, and instead direct them to a mobile deep link when they are in your app, then use the instructions in the appropriate section "Intercept URL requests from within a webview" below, depending on your platform.
 Then just add code to translate specific web URLs into the right deep links.

+### What browsers or devices does Solvvy support?
+In general, we aim to support browsers that are supported by their respective vendors.
+IE 11 is the only version supported by Microsoft.
+Android versions 8+ are supported.
+Safari 10 is supported by Apple (we also support 9).
+Chrome does not list any version as supported, but it is aggressively updated on all platforms.

+#### Supported
+- Chrome on desktop, Android 6+, and iOS
+- Safari 9+ on desktop and iOS
+- Firefox
+- Microsoft Edge
+- Internet Explorer 11

+#### Not Supported
+- Safari 8 and below
+- Internet Explorer 10 or below
+- Any browser on Android versions below 6 (no longer supported by Google)

 ### What data does Solvvy collect, so we can know what to disclose in the Apple App Store?
 Apple's web page about App Privacy Details (https://developer.apple.com/app-store/app-privacy-details/) explains that some data may not need to be disclosed if it meets the following conditions: